fzhangcode/rvd/results/2014-06-18_apply_rvd27_to_elisa_data/Notebook.md

 **Figure: Bar plots shows the MAF level of positions which has significantly different MAF levels in T2 generation and T1 generation from T0 (diploid) generation.
 There were 11 positions reported, positions in common in file `T1diploid_S3.vcf` and file `T2diploid_S4.vcf`.**

 A general trend in the bar plot shows that the MAF levels in these 11 positions first increase (from generation T0 to T1), but then decrease to the similar MAF level as generation T0 (from generation T1 to T2).
+The unexpected decreasing trend from T1 generation to T2 generation is possibly caused by the dilution process after T1 generation when preparing the data.

 ![](T1_T0S2.png)